wirginiaromanowska/Notes_On_Things/Houdini_How_To.md

   @P.y -= ch("amount") * @restlenght * random;
   ```
 ## 2. Apply image color to Cd
  - mesh needs to have some UV's
  - in point vop place uvcoords
  - colormap (connect u and v)
  - colormap to Cd
  - uv's are vertex attrib where Cd is point attrib
    - either run point vop over verts
    - promote uv to be point attrib (method first match to avoid sims?)
+ - or use attrib from map sop
 ## 3. Cut out bacon shape from bacon texture
 - in geo context put down copnet
  - method set to volume slice